 - Preparing the job site or cleaning up afterwards

-- Supporting the installation, maintenance and repair of HVAC systems
+- Assisting with the installation, maintenance and repair of HVAC systems

-They may also conduct basic tests and checks on HVAC systems to look for signs of trouble.
+They may also be responsible for performing basic tests and checks on HVAC systems to ensure normal operation.

-To start as an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
+To become an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
 These programs usually last for a few months to a year and provide hands-on training in the installation and maintenance of HVAC systems.
 Many programs extend classes to cover related subjects, such as electrical theory and safety practices.